-It is best to contact me via email rather than telephone while the University has limited on-site teaching.
+It is best to contact me via email rather than telephone while the University is closed to on-site teaching.
 When emailing, please include your first & last name and the course code in the subject line.
 Please use a salutation (e.g., "Dear/Hi Dr/Professor Serafini or Toni") and closing (e.g., "Thanks/Regards your name") to open and close all emails.
-I include this note because I'm not a fan of emails that begin with "hey" and do not contain your name in the close.